People

 Postdoctoral Researcher | Faculty of Education and Culture | University of Tampere

-Current research project: The civic potential of climate mobility (HUMANE-CLIMATE, 2022–2026)
+Current research and development projects: The civic potential of climate mobility (HUMANE-CLIMATE, 2022–2026), At the Margins of the Sustainability Transformation

 Parrakas mies katsoo suoraan kameraan mustavalkoisessa kuvassa.
 Kimmo Härmä